 Focus on keywords that make a difference.

 One of the things I see all the time is that agencies will come up with a random set of keywords.
 And they’ll wanna target, you know, very niche diseases, things that just don’t have a lot of volume behind them.
-So unless you’re a specialist and you specialize in that rare disease, the chances that someone is really going to find you or travel across the country to come see you is very low.
-If you are a specialist at specific diseases, this may not make sense to you or for you.
-But if you’re more of a, a general optometrist, then you wanna go after, the keywords that have a lot of volumes.
+So unless you’re a specialist and you specialize in that rare disease, the chances that someone is really going to find you or travel across the country to come to see you is very low.
+If you are a specialist in specific diseases, this may not make sense to you or for you.
+But if you’re more of a general optometrist, then you wanna go after, the keywords that have a lot of volumes.
 So the big ones, optometrist in your city, eye doctors, you know, get glasses, glasses, optical contacts, getting contacts, etc. There’s a handful of ’em that are gonna be super important.

-I have a list, email [email protected] if you would like that.
+I have a list, email me if you would like that.
 I’m happy to provide it.
-So here’s the deal until you’re winning on those popular keywords, don’t spend your time going after the more rare or what we call in the industry, long tail keywords, you won’t see a great return on your investment there.
+So here’s the deal until you’re winning on those popular keywords, don’t spend your time going after the rarer or what we call in the industry, long tail keywords, you won’t see a great return on your investment there.
 Unless it’s a popular keyword.
 The three metrics that you wanna track, everyone likes to talk about metrics.
 So with SEO, you wanna track your rankings.
 So where do you show up in, on the search results page?
 You know, are you number one, are you number three?
 You wanna then track organic traffic to your website.
 You do this through a tool like Google analytics.
 You wanna make sure your traffic is steady or going up.
 And then of course you wanna track leads, phone calls, book deployments, from organic, as much as possible.
 You know, how you track exactly organic versus other channels can be, can be difficult.